hugomg/lullaby/README.md

 ### Tag events

 The functions to create HTML tags have the same name as the corresponding tag, but in upper case.
-For example, to create a `span` tag we use the `H.SPAN` function:
+For example, to create a `span` tag we use the `SPAN` function:

 ```lua
 SPAN{ "contents" }
 ```

+Lullaby should have functions for all tags in the HTML 5 specification.
+For a full list, see the lullaby/html_data.lua file.

 The tag creation functions all receive a table as their sole argument.
 Attributes are encoded as key-value pairs with string keys and the contents of the tag go on field `1` of the array part of the table: